Validate my next move → Career Quiz

 - compare two paths using energy, fit, and market signal This kind of output makes your direction easier to review, explain, and refine.

-- Next steps: if you need clearer direction, move to career clarity questions.
+- Next steps: if you need a broader framework, open career clarity.
 If you need action, open career experiment ideas.

 - Use this page alongside adjacent guides: if the issue is timing or transition risk, use career change without quitting.
 If the issue is resume positioning, connect this work to the ATS pages.